At COP29 climate talks, Africa's patience wears thin – DW – 11/21/2024

 Disgruntled citizens say that with every passing year, promises of climate-related financing and meaningful global cooperation remain just that — promises.

-In Malawi, citizen Angella Phiri expressed frustration over the lack of obvious outcome: "We need tangible results."
+In Malawi, Angella Phiri expressed frustration over the lack of obvious outcome, saying simply: "We need tangible results."

-Meanwhile Ghanian student Safiyya Muhammad Ikileel questioned the feasibility of the summit's goals.
-"If these same people have big companies and support industrialization, if they want to make things okay, that means industrialization has to slow down or stop," she said.
+Meanwhile, Ghanaian student Safiyya Muhammad Ikileel questioned the feasibility of the summit's goals.
+"If these same people have big companies and support industrialization, if they want to make things OK, that means industrialization has to slow down or stop," she said.
 "And I don't think we are at the point in this world now where industrialization is going to stop."

-Zeynab Wandati, Sustainability and Climate Editor at Nation Media Group, has been following the COP29 in Baku, Azerbaijan with measured hope.
+Zeynab Wandati, sustainability and climate editor at Nation Media Group based in Nairobi, Kenya, has been following the COP29 in Baku, Azerbaijan with measured hope.
 Having observed years of climate negotiations, she reflected on the progress and challenges for Africa.

-She highlighted the Loss and Damage Fund set up at COP27 in Sharm El-Sheikh as a milestone.
-This fund aims to provide financial assistance to nations most vulnerable and impacted by the effects of climate change.
-However, Wandati noted it still lacked substantial funding.
-"The African group is not very happy with how things are going at the COP29, because they say it's very likely that Africa might walk away with nothing," she added.
+Wandati highlighted the loss and damage fund set up in 2022 at COP27 in Sharm el-Sheikh, Egypt as a milestone.
+This fund aims to provide financial assistance to nations most vulnerable and affected by climate change.

+However, Wandati noted the fund still lacked substantial funding.
+"The African group is not very happy with how things are going at the COP29, because they say it's very likely that Africa might walk away with nothing," she said.

 Baku's climate contradictions